Professor in Education

 Professor O’Leary is a member of the Ofsted Further Education and Skills Research Reference Group, a group of leading academics who inform and advise concerning research relevant to the Ofsted inspection framework for the Further Education and Skills sector.
 He has also advised Ofsted on lesson observation since 2014.
 He is the co-convenor of the British Educational Research Association’s Special Interest Group for Post-Compulsory and Lifelong Learning.

 Professor O’Leary’s has written widely on classroom observation, teaching excellence and professional development.
-His books include Classroom observation: A guide to the effective observation of teaching and learning (Routledge 2014), Reclaiming lesson observation: supporting excellence in teacher learning (Routledge 2016) and Teaching Excellence in Higher Education: Challenges, Changes and the Teaching Excellence Framework (Emerald 2017).
+His books include Reclaiming lesson observation: supporting excellence in teacher learning (Routledge 2016), Teaching Excellence in Higher Education: Challenges, Changes and the Teaching Excellence Framework (Emerald 2017) and Classroom Observation: A Guide to the Effective Observation of Teaching and Learning - Second Edition (Routledge 2020).